Venafi/ecosystem-docs/docs/Developers/Design-Patterns/For-Issuer/2-getting-started-issuer.md

 ## Getting Help

 The cert-manager team have produced an article named [Implementing External Issuers](https://cert-manager.io/docs/contributing/external-issuers/) which is geared directly towards assisting developers like yourself.
-Pay special attention to the section named [Approval](https://cert-manager.io/docs/contributing/external-issuers/#approval).
+Pay special attention to the sections named [Approval](https://cert-manager.io/docs/contributing/external-issuers/#approval) and [Conditions](https://cert-manager.io/docs/contributing/external-issuers/#conditions).

 It may also enthuse you to know that [Boulder](https://github.com/letsencrypt/boulder), the [ACME](https://en.wikipedia.org/wiki/Automatic_Certificate_Management_Environment) compliant software powering Let's Encrypt, is open source and freely available.